FlyteWizard/bug-free-gme/README.md

 ## Game Off 2021

-The game was created during the Game Off 2021.
+This game was created during the Game Off 2021.
 For more information, consult the following link: [https://itch.io/jam/game-off-2021](https://itch.io/jam/game-off-2021).

 ## Built With